bcobo/SIRENA/doc/SIRENAcommandline.rst

 .. option::  OFLengthNotPadded=<int>

-	Filter length not padded with 0s (only necessary when reconstructing with 0-padding) (lowewr than :option:`OFLength`).
+	Filter length not padded with 0s (only necessary when reconstructing with 0-padding) (lower than :option:`OFLength`).

 	Default: 8192